Tri-coupler geometries for achromatic nulling interferometry in the near-infrared

 { \authormark{1}Astrophotonics Australia, Canberra, ACT, Australia\\ \authormark{2}{Department of Astronomy}, {California Institute of Technology}, {{1200 East California Boulevard}, {Pasadena}, {91125}, {CA}, {USA}}\\ \authormark{3}Physics \& Astronomy Department, University of California, Los Angeles, 475 Portola Plaza, Los Angeles, 90095, CA, USA\\ }

 {\authormark{*}harrykenchington@astrophotonics.com.au}

-\begin{abstract*} Astrophotonics will be central to the next generation of astronomical instrumentation, enabling lightweight, compact, and environmentally stable systems for both ground-based observatories and future space missions.
-One key application is beam combination for nulling integrated with a photonic lantern, and long baseline nulling interferometry, which suppresses starlight to reveal exoplanets and companions.
-Compact, broadband photonic beam combiners are essential for providing a pathway to complex circuitry incorporated into a single chip and scalable solutions for single and multi-telescope instruments, and are investigated herein.
+\begin{abstract*} Astrophotonics will be central to the next generation of astronomical instrumentation, enabling lightweight, compact, and environmentally stable photonic integrated circuits for both ground-based observatories and future space missions.
+One key application is beam combination for nulling interferometry, which suppresses starlight to reveal exoplanets and companions.
+Compact, broadband photonic beam combiners are essential for enabling complex circuitry on a single chip and for scalable solutions for single- and multi-telescope instruments, and are investigated herein.

 Two-waveguide photonic combiners rely on symmetric evanescent coupling to interfere light, which is inherently chromatic and requires modification for broadband operation.
 A three-waveguide configuration, or tri-coupler, offers the potential for deeper, broader, and more stable achromatic nulls compared with two-waveguide approaches.
 This work compares the simulated performance of two evanescent tri-couplers and a multimode interference coupler~(MMI) across the 1.5--1.8\,\si{\um} band, evaluating exoplanet throughput, starlight attenuation, sensing characteristics, and estimations on fabrication tolerance.
-The standard tri-coupler was outperformed by both a bespoke tapered tri-coupler and the MMI, each of which had an exoplanet throughput >85\% over the band compared to the standard design, recording a minimum exoplanet throughput of 50\% at the waveband extremes.
+All three tri-couplers achieved $>40$\,dB attenuation over a $\geq270$\,nm bandwidth.
+However, the standard tri-coupler was outperformed by both a bespoke tapered tri-coupler and the MMI, each of which achieved exoplanet throughput $>85$\% across the band, excluding component losses.
+Including component loss, the tapered tri-coupler has the highest total throughput, averaging $\sim$96\%.
+The standard tri-coupler began with an equivalent exoplanet throughput, falling to 50\% at the band edges.
 The tapered tri-coupler was further redesigned to achieve a non-degenerate sensing state.
 The MMI, while limited to a starlight attenuation of 40\,dB $\left(10^{-4}\right)$ by uncoupled light, showed the greatest tolerance to fabrication errors, offering strong practical potential.